crypto101/book/stream-ciphers.rst

-WEP, a standard for protecting wireless networks that was popular at the time, was heavily affected by this attack, because it used this simplistic nonce combination scheme.
-A scheme where the long-term key and the nonce had been securely combined (for example using a key derivation function or a cryptographic hash function) wouldn't have had this weakness.
+WEP, a standard for protecting wireless networks that was popular at the time, was heavily affected by this attack, because it used this simplistic :term:`nonce` combination scheme.
+A scheme where the long-term key and the :term:`nonce` had been securely combined (for example using a key derivation function or a cryptographic hash function) wouldn't have had this weakness.
 Many other standards including TLS were therefore not affected.